cisagov/ncats-data-dictionary/NCATS_Data_Dictionary.md

   place is
 - `country_name` [string]: Full name of the country where this place is
-- `latitude_dms` [string]: Latitude of this place, in degrees, minutes, and seconds
+- `latitude_dms` [string]: Latitude of this place, in degrees, minutes, and seconds in the format DDMMSS(N/S)
-- `longitude_dms` [string]: Longitude of this place, in degrees, minutes, and seconds
+- `longitude_dms` [string]: Longitude of this place, in degrees, minutes, and seconds in the format DDDMMSS(E/W)
 - `latitude_dec` [decimal]: Latitude of this place, in decimal degrees
 - `longitude_dec` [decimal]: Longitude of this place, in decimal degrees
 - `elevation_meters` [integer]: Elevation of this place, in meters